julucinho/upador-arquivos/README.md

 ## V1 - Low level architecture (AWS)
 ![low level architecture imagem; aws case](https://raw.githubusercontent.com/julucinho/upador-arquivos/main/Desenhos/upadorArquivoDesenho-Arquitetura%20baixo%20n%C3%ADvel.drawio.png)

 The V1 lower level of abstraction to the solution is represented in the image above.
-The services being used are 5:
+The services being used from the current Cloud Provider (AWS) are 5:
 - EventBridge
 - ECR
 - IAM